me3zaAKAgoat/minishell/README.md

 - how to handle error codes to color prompt
 - implement a heredoc that dosent need a file or just a dynamic better way of simulating a heredoc
 - should cleanup cmds and heredoc when they're not longer needed
+- lexing
+  - handle env expansions
+  - handle unclosed quotes
+  - handle pipes at the end of the input